More cracks found in Airbus A380 wings

 "Airbus emphasises that these cracks do not affect the safe operation of the aircraft".

-The European Aviation Safety Authority EASA.L confirmed it would issue a bulletin on Friday mandating precautionary checks.
+The European Aviation Safety Authority (EASA) confirmed it would issue a bulletin on Friday mandating precuationary checks.

 The latest cracking problem was discovered in two aircraft during a routine two-year inspection, an Airbus spokeswoman said.
 She declined to name the operators of the aircraft.